CODING-Enthusiast9857/EMI-Loan-Calculator/README.md

 # EMI-Loan-Calculator
-Basic languages such as HTML5, CSS3 and JavaScript have been used to develop this project.
+Basic languages have been used to develop this project such as
+- HTML5
+- CSS3
+- JavaScript